Financial-Times/n-alert-banner/README.md

   - `autoOpen`: Boolean.
 Whether to automatically open the alert banner.
 Defaults to `true`
   - `bannerClass`: String.
 The top-level banner class, which other classes will be based on.
 Defaults to `n-alert-banner`
   - `contentLong`: String.
 The content to display on larger screens, or all screens if `contentShort` is not specified.
 Defaults to `&hellip;`
   - `contentShort`: String.
 The content to display on smaller screens.
-Defaults to the value of `contentLong`
+If this is omitted, screen sizes with a width smaller than 740 will not have content.
   - `buttonLabel`: String.
 The banner button label.
 Set to `null` to hide the button.
 Defaults to `null`.
   - `buttonUrl`: String.
 The URL the button links to.
 Defaults to `#`
   - `linkLabel`: String.
 The banner link label.
 Set to `null` to hide the link.
 Defaults to `null`